mnelson4/yet-another-related-posts-plugin/readme.txt

 * Vietnamese (`vi_VN`) by Vu Nguyen of [Rubik Integration](http://rubikintegration.com/)
 * Ukrainian (`uk_UA`) by [Onore](http://Onore.kiev.ua) (Alexander Musevich)
 * Uzbek (`uz_UZ`) by Ali Safarov of [comfi.com](http://www.comfi.com/)

-If you are a bilingual speaker of English and another language and an avid user of YARPP, I would love to talk to you about localizing YARPP!
-Localizing YARPP can be pretty easy using [the Codestyling Localization plugin](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en).
-Please [contact me](mailto:yarpp@mitcho.com) *first* before translating to make sure noone else is working on your language.
-Thanks!

 == Changelog ==